marhop/pandoc-unicode-math/README.md

 ## Building from source

-These filters are written in Haskell, so you need GHC (compiler) and Cabal (build tool), best installed with [ghcup] if you use a Unix-like OS.
+These filters are written in Haskell, so you need GHC (compiler) and Cabal (build tool), best installed with [ghcup].
 Clone the Git repository, change to its top level directory and run the following command:

     $ cabal install --constraint 'pandoc-types ^>= 1.23'